Skip to main content

 labelKeystringYes*Translation key for the label

-childrenProductChild[]YesArray of pages or nested groups
+childrenProductChild[]YesArray of pages or nested groups inside this group

 weightnumberNoSide-menu ordering (bigger number on top)